ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 ## USearch {#usearch}

-USearch indexes are currently experimental, to use them you first need to `SET allow_experimental_usearch_index = 1`.

-This type of ANN index is based on the [the USearch library](https://github.com/unum-cloud/usearch) which implements the [HNSW algorithm](https://arxiv.org/abs/1603.09320), i.e. builds a hierarchical graph where each point represents a vector and the edges represent similarity.
+This type of ANN index is based on the [the USearch library](https://github.com/unum-cloud/usearch), which implements the [HNSW algorithm](https://arxiv.org/abs/1603.09320), i.e., builds a hierarchical graph where each point represents a vector and the edges represent similarity.
+Such hierarchical structures can be very efficient on large collections.
+They may often fetch 0.05% or less data from the overall dataset, while still providing 99% recall.
+This is especially useful when working with high-dimensionality vectors, that are expensive to load and compare.
+The library also has several hardware-specific SIMD optimizations to accelerate further distance computations on modern Arm (NEON and SVE) and x86 (AVX2 and AVX-512) CPUs and OS-specific optimizations to allow efficient navigation around immutable persistent files, without loading them into RAM.

 <div class='vimeo-container'>
-  <iframe src="//www.youtube.com/embed/QvKMwLjdK-s"
+  <iframe src="//www.youtube.com/embed/UMrhB3icP9w"
     width="640"
     height="360"
     frameborder="0"